 This favourite holiday destination, which sits across Europe and Asia, also offers a fantastic mix of holiday accommodation, a heady mix of tasty food, from international cuisine to traditional Turkish dishes, plus an abundance of natural beauty.

-In 2019, Turkey is set to be one of the most popular destinations for Brits with the majority of people taking a holiday in Turkey heading for a beach resort.
-If you haven’t yet experienced a beach break in Turkey, or are keen to explore a different part of this exciting country’s coastline, we take a look at four holiday hot spots in the country’s south-west region.
+Turkey is set to be one of the most popular destinations for Brits with the majority of people taking a holiday in Turkey heading for a beach resort.
+If you haven’t yet experienced a beach break in Turkey or are keen to explore a different part of this exciting country’s coastline, we take a look at four holiday hot spots in the country’s south-west region.

 Some of the best places to stay in Marmaris – also known as the Turquoise Coast – offer wonderful views of the harbour.
 For the full Marmaris experience, however, it’s advisable to stroll the colourful promenade, take a gület cruise along the coast to Fethive, visit the magnificent castle and gaze down on the marina.